Construction Equipment Rental or Purchase: How to decide what’s best for your business

 To get the clearest picture of what is best for your business you need to take into account what projects you have now and what you foresee your projects to be in the future.
 This is not an easy task, but projecting your future needs will help you best see what financial impact the choice of buying or renting heavy equipment will have on the health of your company.

 You will likely have a mix of equipment that is rented and purchased and you’ll find that some pieces of equipment will never be part of your own fleet.
 Remember that a utilization rate of below 40% is a good renting option and it’s the construction equipment that falls between a 40-60% rate that will require a bit more consideration of all the pros and cons and how each option will affect your business.
-Contact NMC The Cat Rental Store today to learn more about our new equipment, used machines and rental options.
+Contact NMC The Cat Rental Store today to learn more about our new equipment, used machines and equipment rental options.